Service Changes

 Changes to bulky waste charges

-The price to collect soft furnished bulky waste items have changed.
+The price to collect soft furnished bulky waste items changed in 2023.

-Soft furnishings, such as sofas, computer chairs, futons or armchairs, now cost:
+The cost for soft furnishings, such as sofas, computer chairs, futons or armchairs is:

 • £25 for 1 item